School of Journalism, Media and Performance

 Colin was elected as supervisor of HANFA Registered Charity 1014855 for the positive interaction of disabled and non-disabled people and worked within in-patient and out-patient art, drama, movement, and music therapy until 1997.

-Currently, Colin works at the University of Central Lancashire from where he fulfils the roles of: Joint Chair of the Business, Arts, Humanities and Social Sciences Research Degrees Sub-Committee; Deputy Vice Chair of the Business, Arts, Humanities, and Social Sciences Ethics Committee; Research Degrees Tutor for the School of Film, Media and Performance; Director of Studies and Research Degrees Supervisor (for MA by Research, MPhil, and PhD); Course Deviser and Leader (for MA Arts-Health); Subject Tutor (for DA Creative Arts, MA Arts-Health, MA Music Industry Management and Promotion, MA Music Practice, and BA Music Practice); Researcher (of Arts-Health, Interdisciplinary Arts, and Music); Practitioner (of Arts-Health, Interdisciplinary Arts, and Music); External Awards and Postgraduate Subject-Specialist Examiner across the Arts; Emergency Evacuation Officer; First Aid Officer; Fire Marshall; et al.
+Currently, Colin works at the University of Central Lancashire from where he fulfils the roles of: Joint Chair of the Business, Arts, Humanities and Social Sciences Research Degrees Sub-Committee; Deputy Vice Chair of the Business, Arts, Humanities, and Social Sciences Ethics Committee; Research Degrees Tutor for the School of Journalism, Media and Performance; Director of Studies and Research Degrees Supervisor (for MA by Research, MPhil, and PhD); Course Deviser and Leader (for MA Arts-Health); Subject Tutor (for DA Creative Arts, MA Arts-Health, MA Music Industry Management and Promotion, MA Music Practice, and BA Music Practice); Researcher (of Arts-Health, Interdisciplinary Arts, and Music); Practitioner (of Arts-Health, Interdisciplinary Arts, and Music); External Awards and Postgraduate Subject-Specialist Examiner across the Arts; Emergency Evacuation Officer; First Aid Officer; Fire Marshall; et al.

 Publications include (but are not limited to):